citp/privacy-policy-historical/t/ta/taa/taaz.com.md

 Most browsers have an option for turning off the cookie feature, which will prevent your browser from accepting new cookies, as well as (depending on the sophistication of your browser software) allowing you to decide on acceptance of each new cookie in a variety of ways.
 We strongly recommend that you leave the cookies activated, however, because you will not be able to log in or use many of the Website's most attractive features without cookies enabled.

+### Notice Regarding Online Behavioral Advertising

-Ads appearing on the Website may be delivered to users by our advertising partners, who may set cookies.
-These cookies allow the ad server to recognize your computer each time they send you an online advertisement to compile information about you or others who use your computer.
+Ads appearing on the Website may be delivered to users by our advertising partners, who may set cookies or web beacons.
+These cookies or web beacons allow the ad server to recognize your computer each time they send you an online advertisement to compile information about you or others who use your computer.
 This information allows ad networks to, among other things, deliver targeted advertisements that they believe will be of most interest to you.
-This Privacy Policy covers the use of cookies by Company and does not cover the use of cookies by any advertisers.
+This Privacy Policy covers the use of cookies by Company and does not cover the use of cookies or web beacons by any advertisers.
+If you do not wish to have this information used for the purpose of serving you targeted ads, you may opt-out by clicking [here](http://preferences-mgr.truste.com/).

+We use Google AdSense to publish ads on this site.
+When you view or click on an ad a cookie will be set to help better provide advertisements that may be of interest to you on this and other Web sites.
+You may opt-out of the use of this cookie by visiting Google’s Advertising and Privacy page: <http://www.google.com/privacy_ads.html>

 ### Clear Gifs (Web Beacons/Web Bugs)